Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 "You’re not the first person to explain that compatibility issue to me, doctor," Caruthers explained.
 "The Champion, however, believes that it’s more surmountable than you said.
 And considering that AEC are keen for this refit to progress swiftly so we can add this ship to our fleet as soon as possible..."

 Clara quirked her head.
-"If there’s a reliable way to make two completely alien computers talk to each other without issue...yeah, that would speed things up a lot," she agreed.
+"If there’s a reliable way to make two completely alien computers talk to each other without issue... yeah, that would speed things up a lot," she agreed.
 "But one of the things we learned from *Cally* especially is, proper integration is important.
 Delivering a safe and steady ship takes as long as it takes."

 "I believe we can optimise without sacrificing safety," Meereo replied.
 "The Kwmbwrw are sticklers for adherence to Dominion standards.
 Understandable, considering they created many of those standards in the first place…"